 The world of agriculture is constantly evolving.
 Through research and technology, farmers are able to do more with less, work more efficiently, operate on lower margins, and be more successful each season.

 Agricultural productivity is viewed relatively.
 Therefore, it isn’t necessary to work hundreds of acres or have dozens of employees, because the size of a farm or operation isn’t a direct indicator of high productivity.
 Instead, we measure by the amount of crops produced compared to the amount of time, effort and money put into growing the crops.
 The candidates we seek will produce the best quality and quantity from the opportunities before them.
-Do you know someone who has been a leader in agricultural productivity?

 Our society cannot survive without agriculture, yet it’s increasingly difficult to transition a family farm, sizable ranch or even larger ag-based endeavor to the next generation.
 Candidates for these awards may have significant family involvement or chosen successors to help carry on the important task of feeding the world.
-Does someone come to mind when you think of a farmer preparing for the future of agriculture?

 Farming has never been for the faint of heart, and those who earn a living in this industry understand hard times better than most.
 By nature, the life of a farmer has always been about helping others.
 It’s about our friends, our neighbors and our communities.
 From donating time, money, services, crops, equipment or more, we often hear of farmers who are helping others more than what they can do for themselves.
-Who do you picture when you think of someone who serves their community with the same dedication that they have for working in agriculture?